-- Regulation A+ permits companies to raise up to $50 million, a tenfold increase over the old limit of $5 million, and much more than the crowdfunding provisions of the JOBS Act ($1 million).
+- permit companies to raise up to $50 million—a tenfold increase over the old Reg A limit of $5 million and fifty times the crowdfunding limit

-- Regulation A+ allows companies to market IPOs to more people than just accredited investors and makes it easier to get the word out on offerings.
+- allow companies to market IPOs to more people than just accredited investors

-- Regulation A+ exempts certain companies from many onerous and costly compliance requirements, including Sarbanes-Oxley.
+- exempt companies under certain conditions from onerous and costly reporting and compliance requirements, such as Sarbanes-Oxley

 What youll learn

 - How Title IV of the JOBS Act amends Regulation A, making it easier for you to raise up to $50 million in expansion capital while avoiding burdensome regulations.

 - How raising funds through Regulation A might now be a better and less costly choice for raising capital than current options (like loans or venture capital).

 - How to use Regulation A to gain liquidity for your business, your employees, and your investors—while maintaining control.

 - How to abide by Regulation A rules before, during, and after an IPO.